django/code-of-conduct/membership.md

 - Thibaud Colas
 - Natalia Bidart, liaison for Online Communities working group

+## Member terms

+Starting on 25th May, 2016, working group decided to introduce fixed-term membership.
+Each member of the working group is only obligated to serve on the working group for a fixed period of time, with 6-9 months being a default term.
+The idea behind it allows members of the working group to step down from serving without feeling guilty, and assumes an opt-in membership instead of opt-out, as it was thus far.

+In February 2026, the working group updated our terms to be annual.
+Every January the chair or vice-chair will ask members if they would like to continue for another term.
+If a member does not respond within a week, they will be removed from the working group.
+If a member wants to step down, they can do so at any time by notifying the chair or vice-chair.

+Members who do not participate over a 90 day period without prior notification to the chair or vice-chair will be removed from the working group during the next regular meeting.
+Participation includes any mix of attending meetings, responding to emails or Slack messages, or contributing to the working group's documentation or processes.

 ## Past members of the working group

 - Jay Miller